 So, the principle is a human have to live a perfect life, and anyone who aligns, or gives allegiance (by our actions) to this perfect human will be “turned” to him.
 Jesus was born as a human, lived a perfect life and died and raised again; now the principle is established, the next step to the process is to believe in Jesus and we are saved, or turned from Satan, and turned to Jesus.

-The process has two steps: 1) Principle established, 2) Human’s action in accordance with the principle.
+The process has two steps: 1) Principle established, 2) Human’s actions that are in harmony with the principle.
 Let’s analyze it with the Eden experience:

 Let’s look at the salvation experience:

 “For by grace you are saved,” means that now you have an established “perfect” order by the grace and love of God that we can take some actions towards.

 Today, many are riding on the bandwagon of Satan’s deception and are propagating his message: the message is subtle, but at times very convincing.
-Here is the line.
+Here is the line:

 This message again is partly true, but it only points to the first principle.
 To believe and do nothing about your belief is a false message.
 The Bible recorded in James 2:19 “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
 So if the devils also believe, does that mean that they are saved?
 Believing alone will not bring forth the result of the salvation plan.